McManning/Coherence/Documentation~/plugins/sending_events.rst

 Sending Events
 ===============

-You can send custom structures of data between two matching Global Plugins or Object Plugins.
+When you have a linked component defined in both Blender and Unity you can send event messages containing custom structures of data between the two applications.

 There are a number of restrictions you must be aware of before starting to keep data interchangeable between applications:

-* Both plugins must have the same name and parent
+* A component must be instantiated on both sides with the same linked name
-    * The name of the Blender plugin matches the class name.
-"MyPlugin" would have been the common name of the previous example.
-For a Unity ScriptableObject, you would use the :sphinxsharp:type:`PluginAttribute` to define your matching plugin name.
+    * The name of the Blender component matches the class name (e.g. ``Light`` from prior examples).
-    * For an Object Plugin, you must match both the Object Plugin name and the parent Global Plugin name that instantiated the object from Blender.
+    * A Unity MonoBehaviour uses the :sphinxsharp:type:`ComponentAttribute` to define the matching component name and implements :sphinxsharp:type:`IComponent` to access the required API methods.
 * Your structures must contain only blittable types
-    * Primitive types such as `System.Int16`, `System.Single`, `System.Byte`, are allowed.
+    * Primitive types such as ``System.Int16``, ``System.Single``, ``System.Byte``, are allowed.
     * Pointers are not supported.
-    * C# arrays are not supported, but you *can* use a fixed array in a struct marked `unsafe`.
+    * C# arrays are not supported, but you *can* use a fixed array in a struct marked ``unsafe``.
-    * We do provide some interop types such as `InteropString64` as a fixed length version of `System.String`.
+    * We do provide some interop types such as ``InteropString64`` as a fixed length version of ``System.String``.
 * The size of the structure must fit within a single Node
-    * To calculate maximum size, subtract roughly 1 KB from the *Node Size* in Unity's Coherence Settings window (in Advanced Settings) to account for additional header information sent alongside your structure.
+    * To calculate maximum byte size, subtract roughly 1 KB from the *Node Size* in Unity's Coherence Settings window (under Advanced Settings) to account for additional header information sent alongside your structure.

 Starting from Blender, you will want to define your structure through ctypes and send it as an event while Coherence is connected: